 Smooth It Out

-Of course, no-till gardening is a growing movement, and for good reason.
-It is better for earthworms and for the soil, and it is less work for you.
+Of course, no-till gardening is a growing movement – and for good reason.
+It is better for earthworms and for the soil.
+It is also less work for you!
+You can learn more about no-dig gardening here.

 If you want to skip the rototilling, don’t worry about it!

 This just means things that you add to the soil to make it better.
-A good place to start is with compost or aged manure.
+A good place to start is by adding compost or aged manure.

-Both add nutrients and organic material to the soil.
+Both of these add nutrients and organic material to the soil.
 They also make it harder to over water or under water (although both are still possible!)

 If animal manure is available, it is another great source of nutrients for the garden.
 Just make sure to age it first to avoid burning plants!